mbenoukaiss/automate/README.md

 # License
 Licensed under either of Apache License, Version 2.0 or MIT license at your option.
-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Serde by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Automate by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.